 Quinn was settling into the transient life when at nineteen he began showing symptoms of genetic unraveling.
 His family was part of the early Atlantic Labs experiments and their DNA had not been bonded using the more reliable procedures Genext had developed.
 Like many Southern Mixeds, Quinn was at a higher risk of one of these genetic defects.
 Knowing he had only a few years left, he renewed his search for his family, hoping to see them before he died.
 He heard stories of a wolf-girl who could have been Jax being a well-established underground ring fighter, but by the time he reached the town she was rumored to be in, the Mixeds forced to fight had rebelled and escaped.
 Most were rumored to have gone north, and Quinn decided to follow.

 Quinn became more of a renegade rider after his family was killed.
 He joined the gang who called themselves the Drifters and the members became like family to him.
 If anything happened to any one of them Quinn often blamed himself.
 He felt a deep kinship to the renegade riders, most of whom had also lost everyone they had ever cared for.
 He never took quite as many risks as the others, since he continued to hope to be reunited with his family, but he appreciated the fast-paced life, because sometimes it allowed him a few minutes of forgetting how much he lost.
 The adrenaline rush became an addicting way to escape the past and follow the group’s motto, “live in the moment”.
-True to gang tradition, Quinn had another member hand-tattoo this phrase on the back of his neck.
+True to Drifter tradition, Quinn had another member hand-tattoo this phrase on the back of his neck.
 When he realized he was dying, he had them write another one, this time on his shoulder, the phrase he was taught by a much older rider, “memento mori”.
-When he realized he was dying, Quinn left the Drifters, partly because taking so many risks could now be deadly, and partly because he had a renewed drive to find his family.
+When he realized he was dying, Quinn left the Drifters because he was afraid his illness would slow them down and put them at risk, and he also hoped to find Jax again before he died.